React-Automation-Studio/React-Automation-Studio/ReactApp/src/docs/alarmHandler/alarmTable.md

 The **ALARM TABLE** provides a tabular view of all the alarms in the currently selected area/subArea (selection via **ALARM AREAS** menu list).
 A sample is shown below.
+NOTE: When the component is first mounted, the alarm table lists all the pvs.

 <center>
 <img src="img/alarmHandler/alarmSetup_AlarmTable_Overview.png" alt="alarmSetup_AlarmTable_Overview" width="100%"/>